 Luckily, ecommerce stores have one big SEO tactic working in their favor: lots of content.

 At least, ecommerce stores could have that working in their favor.
 Every single one of your product pages is queried by Google bots and has a ranking within the search engine all its own.
 Aside from your company blog or homepage, your product pages should be a key driver of SEO goodness.

-Optimize your product pages now following these seven tactics to increase your product page rankings and your conversion rate.
+Optimize your product pages now by following these seven ecommerce SEO best practices to increase your product page rankings and your conversion rate.

 Know How Users Search for Your Products by Doing Keyword Research

 Sometimes users may search for a product by its model name/number, product ID, popular colors or configurations, and even sometimes by a name that the public in general uses (think Kleenex vs. tissues or Chapstick vs. lip balm).
 By knowing exactly how people are searching for your product, you can optimize critical on-page elements with higher traffic terms.

 It’s easy to take a manufacturer’s product description and use it as your own, but that will only hurt the value of the page if there are dozens or even hundreds of other sites using the same exact descriptions.
 To stand out in search and prevent any sort of duplicate content penalties, store owners need to either write their own descriptions or rewrite the ones that they get from the manufacturer so they’re unique to their store.

 Create Titles, Meta Descriptions, H1s and Image Alt Tags Utilizing the Best Keywords for the Page